purpleposeidon/blog/dylib_alloc.md

 But you are in luck, for I have come bearing solutions!

 Make main a dylib.
 Now everybody uses the same allocator by default.

-You'll just need the weeist li'l shim in `bin/`:
+You'll just need the weeist li'l shim program in `bin/`:
 ```rust
 extern crate app;
 fn main() { app::main() }